 Dr. Jennifer Dyck

 My research focuses on various aspects of applied cognitive psychology, including problem solving, human factors and ergonomics, and human-computer interaction.
 I have examined real-world problem solving in a number of different areas, including reading scientific text and applying the concepts to solving corresponding problems.
-Recently, I have been working with Dr. McKinney on the impact of technology on instruction and educational outcomes.
+Recently I have been examining how digital calendars are used and how they can aid prospective memory.
 I have also been exploring expectations lesbians have for dating and the specific behaviors involved in the dating process.
-Below are recent publications.
+Below are some of my publications.

 Dyck, J. L. (2009).
 Creative design solutions as a class exercise.
 Ergonomics in Design, 17 (1), 6 - 7.

 McKinney, D., Dyck, J. L., & Luber, E. (2009). iTunes University and the classroom: Can podcasts replace professors?
 Computers & Education, 52, 616 - 623.

 Dyck, J. L. (2007).
 Teaching human factors principles through design of an EXIT sign.
 Proceedings of the Human Factors and Ergonomics Society 51st Annual Meeting (pp. 1168-1170).
 Santa Monica, CA: Human Factors and Ergonomics Society.